-Notember 2020 Notember 2020 Notember 2020 Notember 2020 A Publication of the National Organization of Life and Health Insurance Guaranty Associations he year 2020 has been a year of changes, and while "not packing for NOLHGA's Legal Seminar" is admittedly pretty small in the grand scheme of things, it provoked a flurry of activity in the NOLHGA would have, if anyone had office.
+Nolume XXVI, Number 2 | November 2020 November 2020 A Publication of the National Organization of Life and Health Insurance Guaranty Associations online and doesn't miss a beat he year 2020 has been a year of changes, and while "not packing for NOLHGA's Legal Seminar" is admittedly pretty small in the grand scheme of things, it provoked a flurry of activity in the NOLHGA office-or would have, if anyone had been in the office.
 But NOLHGA, like so many other organizations around the country, had shifted to telecommuting well before the July Seminar, which means that our staff members, like our attendees, attended the Legal Seminar in their basements, attics, home offices, kitchens, or (if they were lucky) beside their pools.